Learning a quantum channel from its steady-state: Learning quantum channels from their steady state

 \section{Learning quantum channels from their steady state}

 In this section we introduce our method for learning quantum channels using local measurements on their steady state.
 We shall consider channels that can be realized on a quantum computer.
 A summary of the main steps of our method is given in \Fig{fig:block-diagram}.
 Two examples to keep in mind are (i) the application of quantum gate drawn from a set of gates according to a fixed probability distribution, and (ii) a low-depth quantum circuit.
 In both examples, we assume that the overall channel is non-unital because of the noise and/or because of actively using the RESET gate.
 Unlike unital channels, whose fixed point is typically the maximally mixed state, the fixed points of non-unital channels are typically non-trivial in the sense that two different channels from a relevant set of channels will have different fixed points.
 We shall further assume that $\mcE(\cdot)$ has a \emph{unique} fixed point $\mcE(\rhoss)=\rhoss$, which we call the \emph{steady state}.
 We shall also assume that $\rhoss$ can be approximately reached by the QC using few applications of $\mcE$, starting from an initial state $\rho_0 = \ketbra{0}{0}^{\otimes n}$.
+As we shall see, our protocol uses expectation values of local Pauli operators in the steady state.
+Therefore, a practical way to verify that we are close enough to this state would be to demand that these local expectation values converge, i.e., that the difference between the expectation values we get in $T$ steps and in $T+1$ steps is of the order of the statistical error.
+For the channels that we consider in this work, convergence was always attained after few tens of steps.
 For brevity, we will denote expectation values with respect to $\rhoss$ by $\av{\cdot}_\infty$ instead of $\av{\cdot}_\rhoss$.

 Given a channel $\mcE$, assume that the system is in its steady state $\rhoss$.
 Then the expectation value of any observable $A$ must satisfy